hasanerdemak/BIL481_Hw1/README.md

 Demo site: https://sheltered-brook-48808.herokuapp.com/

-I write a method called findMostFrequentItem.
+I wrote a method called findMostFrequentItem.
 It takes an integer array and 3 integer values as parameters.
 Then return the most frequent dialed value in array.